Goldman Sachs invests in German online spectacles retailer

-FRANKFURT (Reuters) - Goldman Sachs’ (GS.N) private equity arm is taking a roughly 20 percent stake in Mister Spex, Germany’s leading online spectacles retailer said on Wednesday.
+FRANKFURT, Jan 7 (Reuters) - Goldman Sachs’ private equity arm is taking a roughly 20 percent stake in Mister Spex, Germany’s leading online spectacles retailer said on Wednesday.

 In 2013, Mister Spex’ sales rose to 48 million euros ($56.73 million) from 26 million in the year earlier and the company expects to post a double-digit growth in 2014.